thearn/Python-Arduino-Command-API/README.md

     board.digitalWrite(13, "HIGH")
     time.sleep(1)
 ```
+Any function or command that you would run in `void setup()` you will run right after the import statements.
+The `while True:` functions as the `void loop()`.
+That is why the Serial initalization and `pinMode` occured earlier.

 ## Requirements:
 - [Python](http://python.org/) 2.3 or higher (Python 3.x not yet tested, but would probably work)